 ORS 197.175 requires cities and counties to exercise their planning and zoning responsibilities in compliance with the Statewide Planning Goals.
-This includes, but is not limited to, a city or special district boundary change including the incorporation or annexation of unincorporated territory.
-The purpose of this rule is to clarify the requirements of Goal 14 and to provide guidance to cities, counties and local government boundary commissions regarding incorporation of new cities under the Goals.
-This rule specifies the satisfactory method of applying Statewide Planning Goals 2, 3, 4, 11 and 14 to the incorporation of new cities.
+This includes, but is not limited to, new or amended plans as a result of a city or special district boundary change including the incorporation or annexation of unincorporated territory.
+The purpose of this rule is to clarify the requirements of Goal 14 and to provide guidance to cities, counties and local government boundary commissions regarding urban development on rural lands, planning and zoning of newly incorporated cities, and the application of statewide goals during annexation proceedings.

-Hist.: LCDC 5-1983(Temp), f. & ef.
-7-20-83; LCDC 11-1983, f. & ef.
-12-30-
+Stats.
+Implemented: ORS 197.251, 197.757 Hist: LCDC 5-1983(Temp), f. & cf. 7-20-83; LCDC 11-1983, f. & cf. 12-30-83; LCDD 4-2004, f. & cert. cf. 5-17-04; LCDD 5-2006, f.
+7-13-06, cert. cf. 7-14-06

-Application of the Statewide Planning Goals to Incorporation of New Cities
+Application of the Statewide Planning Goals to Newly Incorporated Cities

-- (1) When a county authorizes an incorporation election for an area outside of an acknowledged urban growth boundary, it shall take an exception to Goals 11 and 14 to allow urban uses to be established on rural lands.
-If the land proposed for incorporation is also agricultural land or forest land, the County's exception to Goals 11 and Goal 14 will also be considered an exception to Goals 3 and 4.
-Incorporation of a new city within an acknowledged urban growth boundary does not require an exception to Goals 3, 4, 11 or 14.
-Incorporation of a new city within an acknowledged urban growth boundary must be consistent with relevant provisions of acknowledged city and county plans and land use regulations for the area to be incorporated. - (2) The following are land use decisions which must comply with applicable Statewide Planning Goals or the acknowledged comprehensive plan: - (a) A decision by a county court or board of commissioners to authorize an incorporation election pursuant to ORS 221.040; - (b) A resolution adopted by a city approving an incorporation within three miles of its city limits pursuant to ORS 221.031(4); - (c) An order adopted by a local government boundary commission authorizing incorporation of a new city pursuant to ORS 199.461.
-Incorporation decisions under this section include consolidations which include unincorporated lands. - (3) A city or county decision listed in subsection (2)(a) and
+(1) Incorporation of a new city within an acknowledged urban growth boundary does not require an exception to Goals 3, 4, 11, or 14.
+Incorporation of a new city within an acknowledged urban growth boundary must be consistent with relevant provisions of acknowledged city and county plans and land use regulations for the area to be incorporated.

+(2) The following are land use decisions which must comply with applicable Statewide Planning Goals or the acknowledged comprehensive plan:

+(a) A county order that authorizes an incorporation election pursuant to ORS 221.040;

+(b) A resolution adopted by a city approving an incorporation within three miles of its city limits pursuant to ORS 221.031(4);

+(c) An order adopted by a local government boundary commission authorizing incorporation of a new city pursuant to ORS 199.461.
+Incorporation decisions under this section include consolidations that include unincorporated lands.

-- (b) of this rule may also require a plan amendment.
-If the area proposed for incorporation is subject to an acknowledged comprehensive plan, the amendments shall be reviewed through the post acknowledgment plan amendment review process specified in ORS 197.610 to 197.650.
-If the area proposed for incorporation is not subject to an acknowledged plan, a plan amendment is subject to review upon appeal as a "land use decision as defined in ORS 197.015(10). - (4) Comprehensive plans prepared and adopted by newly incorporated cities shall be reviewed either through the plan acknowledgment review process set forth in OAR 660-003-0000, or the post acknowledgment plan amendment review process: - (a) Comprehensive plans for new cities outside of acknowledged urban growth boundaries shall be reviewed for compliance against all applicable Statewide Planning Goals through the plan acknowledgment review process set forth in OAR 660-003-0000; - (b) Review of comprehensive plans for new cities within acknowledged urban growth boundaries shall occur through the post acknowledgment plan amendment review procedures established pursuant to ORS Chapter 197.
-The review shall be limited to portions of the city or county's comprehensive plan policies, designations, and land use regulation which vary from the provisions previously acknowledged by the Commission.
+(3) A city or county decision listed in subsection (2)(a) and (b) of this rule may also require a plan amendment.
+If the area proposed for incorporation is subject to an acknowledged comprehensive plan, the amendments shall be reviewed through the post acknowledgment plan amendment review process specified in ORS 197.610 to 197.650 and 197.757.
+If the area proposed for incorporation is not subject to an acknowledged plan, a plan amendment is subject to review upon appeal as a "land use decision" as defined in ORS 197.015(10).

+(4) A newly incorporated city must adopt a comprehensive plan and implementing ordinances for all land in its planning area.
+Cities incorporated after January 1, 1982, shall have their comprehensive plans and land use regulations acknowledged no later than four years after the date of incorporation or as extended in accordance with a compliance schedule adopted by the commission.
+Comprehensive plans prepared and adopted by newly incorporated cities shall be reviewed through the plan acknowledgment review process set forth in ORS 197.251 and OAR 660, division 3.